postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/observing-an-api.md

 1. Open an API version and select the **Monitoring** tab.
 1. Under **Connect Postman to your monitoring workflows**, select a monitor integration.
 1. Enter a **Nickname** for the integration and choose a monitor.
 Postman will send the results of this monitor to the application you're integrating with.
 1. Finish entering the requested information.
-This information varies depending on the application you're integrating with.
+This information varies depending on the application you're integrating with, and typically includes an API key.
 For more help, see [Integrating with Postman](/docs/integrations/intro-integrations/).
 1. Select **Add integration**.

 > You can configure multiple integrations for a monitor, or even have multiple instances of the same integration.
 For example, you can configure two Slack integrations for a monitor that send the monitor's results to two different Slack channels.

-### Viewing monitor results

 ### Working with monitor integrations

+Once you're added a monitor integration to an API version, you can take the following actions on the **Monitoring** tab:

+* Select a monitor's name to open the monitor's dashboard in a new tab.
+* Select **Validate** next to a monitor to validate it against the API schema (OpenAPI 3.0 schemas only).
+* Hover over a bar in the graph to view metrics for a monitor run.
+* Hover over an integration icon to view details.
+Select the **Edit** icon to edit the integration, or select the **Delete** icon to remove the integration.
+* Hover over the monitor and select **Run** to immediately run the monitor.
+* Hover over the icon and select the **Remove** icon to remove the integration.

 ## Viewing New Relic APM metrics